-[TR_SOMEIP_00310] The server shall use the IPv4 Endpoint Option with Offer Service entries to signal the endpoints he serves the service on.
-That is upto one UDP endpoint and upto one TCP endpoint.
+[TR_SOMEIP_00310] [The server shall use the IPv4 Endpoint Option with Offer Service entries to signal the endpoints it serves the service on.
+That is upto one UDP endpoint and upto one TCP endpoint.]

-[TR_SOMEIP_00311] The endpoints the server referenced with an Offer Service entry shall also be used source of events.
-That is source IP address and source port numbers for the transport protocols in the endpoint option.
+[TR_SOMEIP_00311] [The endpoints the server referenced with an Offer Service entry shall also be used as source of events.
+That is source IP address and source port numbers for the transport protocols in the endpoint option.]

-[TR_SOMEIP_00312] The client shall use the IPv4 Endpoint Options with Subscribe Eventgroup entries to signal his IP address and his UDP and/or TCP port numbers, he is ready to receive the events with.
+[TR_SOMEIP_00312] [The client shall use the IPv4 Endpoint Options with Subscribe Eventgroup entries to signal its IP address and its UDP and/or TCP port numbers, on which it is ready to receive the events.]

-6.7.3.4.3 IPv6 Endpoint Option
+6.7.3.4.4 IPv6 Endpoint Option